/ Article

 4. Natural language interface Product marketers can use natural language to create assets: "Create a pitch deck for enterprise buyers comparing us to Competitor X." No training or complex setup required.

-5. Faster time-to-value Oden's credit-based pricing starts at $89/month, and you can generate assets immediately.
-Klue requires enterprise pricing ($16k+/year) and setup time.
+5. Faster time-to-value Oden's credit-based pricing starts for free, and you can generate assets immediately.
+Klue is sold on custom annual contracts and usually requires setup time.

 Klue Advantages